Unclogging a toilet with an electric snake is possible.

 As mentioned, an electric drain auger is one of the more popular types of auger and are used to unclog drains in your kitchen, bathroom, etc. If you’re toilet is clogged, you might wonder can you put a drain snake down the toilet?

-You don't have to do much research to learn that using a power snake for a toilet is not recommended.
+You don’t have to do much research to learn that using a power snake for a toilet is not recommended.
 Why not?
-A power snake isn't good for using on a clogged toilet because:
+Can I use a power snake to unclog a toilet?
+A power snake isn’t good for using on a clogged toilet because:

 - the cable isn’t wide enough to tackle clogs in the 4 inch diameter pipes in your toilet